joshmarinacci/rust-embedded-gui/readme.md

 - [x] Remove generics for color and font.
 Just use embedded graphics directly.
 - [x] use simulator for interactive tests
 - [x] use MockDisplay for automated tests
+- [x] support layout using font size. needs padding in the widgets.
 - [ ] setup CI on github actions.
 - [ ] add menu view
 - [ ] add list view
+- [ ] add hbox and vbox layouts
-- [ ] support layout using font size. needs padding in the widgets.
+- [ ] add tab panel